-The general area around the Nechalacho site and associated facilities in the NWT is also subject to Aboriginal rights asserted by other Aboriginal groups, including Métis represented by two organizations; the Northwest Territory Métis Nation ("NWTMN") and the North Slave Métis Alliance ("NSMA").
-During its last fiscal year, Avalon concluded an agreement with the NWTMN (the "Participation Agreement") which provides for training, employment, and business opportunities for the NWTMN related to the Nechalacho site and associated facilities in the NWT.
-The Company has also commenced negotiating an agreement with the NSMA.
+The general area around the Nechalacho site is subject to Aboriginal rights asserted by two Métis organizations; the Northwest Territory Métis Nation ("NWTMN") and the North Slave Métis Alliance ("NSMA").
+During its last fiscal year, Avalon concluded a Participation Agreement with the NWTMN and commenced negotiating an agreement with the NSMA.